cornedriesprong/cornedriesprong.github.io/src/pages/about.md

   <sub>portrait by <a href="https://annestalinski.com/" target="_blank">Anne Stalinski</a></sub>
 </div>

 My name is Corné, and I work as a freelance [fullstack software developer](https://github.com/cornedriesprong/).
 I have a lot of experience in mobile (iOS) development and front-end web development (React).
-I'm particularly interested in music technology, and have developed two iOS/iPadOS music apps.
+I'm particularly interested in music technology, and have developed two iOS/iPadOS music apps: [cykle](https://cp3.io/cykle) and [polybeat](https://cp3.io/polybeat).

 In my free time I like to [make music](https://soundcloud.com/sleeprites).